Cap-and-Invest (Washington state): Offsets

+Blue carbon sequestration projects are being explored as an additional protocol as of 2026.

+Auctions and price history

 Auctions

 The program uses sealed-bid auctions, whereby the price that each participant bids is unknown to other participants.
 After bidding is closed, participants are allocated the number of allowances that they bid for, in order of highest price first, until all allowances have been accounted for.
 However, the price that all the successful participants actually pay (the settlement price) is the lowest successful bid price.
-Any participant who bid a price lower than the final price, will not receive any allowances at auction, and will instead have to purchase them on the secondary market.
+Any participant who bid a price lower than the settlement price, will not receive any allowances at auction, and will instead have to purchase them on the secondary market.
 The Department of Ecology also establishes price floors and ceilings for allowances, increasing over time and adjusted for inflation.
 As of 2024, participants must bid in lots of 1,000 allowances.
+Given that the lowest settlement price (as of April 2026) that has ever occurred in a Washington state auction is $24.02, all participants that have successfully purchased allowances from the auction so far have paid at least $24,020.

 Allowance Price Containment Reserve (APCR) auctions are intended to keep prices from escalating too quickly.
 These auctions are automatically called after an auction where prices rose above a certain threshold and they are only open to polluting entities.
-In an APCR auction, prices are fixes at Tier 1 (lower) and Tier 2 (higher) prices, and there are a set number of allowances up for auction in each tier.
+In an APCR auction, prices are fixed at Tier 1 (lower) and Tier 2 (higher) prices, and there are a set number of allowances up for auction in each tier.

 Most allowances have a "vintage year," which is the earliest year that it can be used to cover a business' emissions.
 A limited number of allowances are sold in advance of their vintage year.
 Allowances with earlier vintage years can always be used in later years, but allowances cannot be used before their vintage year.
 For example, a 2027 vintage allowance cannot be used in 2026.
 Allowances sold in APCR auctions have no vintage and can be used in any year.